krainboltgreene/snabbdom-helpers/src/README.md

 main() // <main></main>
 ```

 To give values to these tags simply pass them as keys on the object, where certain keys are special like `selector`.
-Selector allows you to easily define the dom selector of the element, with the CSS id and class syntax:
+Selector allows you to easily define the DOM selector of the element, with the CSS id and class syntax:

 ``` javascript
 import {p} from "snabbdom-helpers"